Air Fryer Bang Bang Shrimp is simple to make and full of flavor with a spicy sweet copycat bang bang sauce.

 - Clean and dry the shrimp.

 - You need three shallow bowls.
-Add flour and salt to one bowl, egg to another bowl, and breadcrumbs to the third bowl.
+Add flour, salt and pepper to one bowl, egg to another bowl, and breadcrumbs to the third bowl.
 Start by coating the shrimp in flour, then dip it in the egg mixture, then coat it with breadcrumbs.
 Bread all the shrimp this way.

 - Preheat air fryer to 400 degrees F for 3-5 minutes.